 Diagnosis of Scoliosis in Children

 An X-ray is a primary tool used routinely for diagnosing scoliosis.
 The degree of spinal curvature is measured from the X-ray.
 The Cobb angle is measured by drawing 2 lines above and below the curved segment that are parallel with the top and bottom of the tilted vertebrae.
 A perpendicular line is then drawn to intersect both the parallel lines.
-The angle formed between parallel and perpendicular line is called Cobb angle.
+The angle formed between the parallel and perpendicular line is called the Cobb angle.

 Treatment of Scoliosis in Children